-We know that the exam is held all over India, so we can understand the level of competition.
+We know that the exam is conducted at all India level, so we can understand the level of competition.
 We are expecting that minimum of 20 lakh candidates (expected, the no. can raise) will appear for the exam, so competition is going to be a bit challenging.
 But we do not have to get hyper or frightened of this examination.
 You all must be filling forms, now focus on the syllabus and selection procedure.

 It is very important to focus on these two things for the revision, we cannot revise whole lot of everything, what we have to do is focus on what exactly is going to be the syllabus, what all sort of things will be covered and prepare them.
 We do not have to rush for everything, but just for quality preparations that could help us scoring good marks so that we can be selected for next tier.